-A minor release should always be safe to install.
+A patch release should always be safe to install over a release in the same branch.
 The major releases have more room for introducing breaking changes, even though we try to minimize breaking changes in any case.

 Current EOL Status

 - 7.0.x: supported as “stable” until July 2026

 - 6.0.x: supported as “old stable” until July 2024, it is recommended to start planning for upgrading to 7.0.x.

 - 5.0.x: end of life since August 1st, 2022